The Long Lost

 The Long Lost is a collaboration between American musicians Daedelus and Laura Darlington.
 The pair are also husband and wife.
 They dated in high school after initially meeting as members of their high school orchestra, as well as partners in the ballroom dance club.
 After a few years apart, they re-met and gradually formed this project.
 In 2009, the duo released the first studio album, The Long Lost, on Ninja Tune.
-Daedelus has stated that they are currently working on new material.
+Daedelus has stated that they were working on more collaborative material back in 2010.